MainulDip/iOS-study/SwiftLanguageTour/swift-basic.md

 ```

 ### Functions:
-- func to delcare function
+- func to declare function
 - -> to separate the parameter names and types from the function’s return type.
 ```swift
 func greet(person: String, day: String) -> String {